This guide explains how to audit your inventory and reconcile inventory variances. It is intended for advanced users.

 Impact of Accrued COGS

 Ideally, you won't have any accrued COGS values at this point (due to eliminating these entries in Step #4).
-If the Inventory Lot / GL Reconciliation Report does show accrued COGS values, make sure that when visually reconciling your system you add those values to the GL Value (i.e. positive accrued COGS increasing the GL Value, while negative accrued COGS decrease that value).
+If the Inventory Lot / GL Reconciliation Report does show accrued COGS values, make sure that when you visually reconcile your system, you add those values to the GL Value (i.e. positive accrued COGS increasing the GL Value; negative accrued COGS decreasing that value).

 Once again, our goal in auditing inventory is to reconcile / explain any differences that affect this equation:

 - Total value of open inventory lots = Total value of inventory GL accounts – Variances – Total value of accrued COGS (if any)

 Using the values from the preceding three screenshots, the equation would be:

 - 1,069,926.28 (Lot Value) = 1,070,853.19 (GL Value) – 926.91 (Variance) – 280 (Accr'd COGS)

 The variances can be explained as open POs with remaining activity to conclude and as accrued COGS values.